 Joint Programs with Oakland University- Rochester, Michigan (OU)

-If you missed the Zoom Orientation session this year, which was followed by a special Q&A session by representatives from Oakland University, you can watch the below video recording and see their slides by clicking here.
+If you missed the Zoom Orientation and Q&A session by representatives from Oakland University, you can watch the below video recording and find their slides here.

 4+1+1 Joint-degree for all Engineering programs; Bachelor PSUT / Master OU

-3+1+1 Joint-degree for all IT programs; Bachelor PSUT / Master OU
+3+1+1 Joint-degree for all IT and Business programs; Bachelor PSUT / Master OU

-Stage 1: The student studies all years of the undergraduate program at PSUT, except for the last year.
+Stage 1: Students study all years of their undergraduate program at PSUT except for the last year.

-Stage 2: Student goes on to study the final year at OU.
+Stage 2: Students go on to study the final year at OU.

-Stage 3: If the student is accepted to the postgraduate program at OU, 12 credit hours from the first year there will be accredited.
-This makes it possible to reduce the study period for the graduate program to 1 year.
+Stage 4: If the student is accepted to the postgraduate program at OU, up to 12 credit hours from the first year there may be accredited towards their Master's degree, hence reducing the study period and cost for the graduate program.

 ASAP - American Study Abroad Program